BMMRO-tech/BMMRO/README.md

 ## Mission

-- Amplify BMMRO's positive impact by applying our technical skill
+- Amplify BMMRO's positive impact by applying our technical skills

 ## Philosophy

-- Thin vertical slices
+- Thin vertical slices of work
 - Automated all the things, if it builds we ship it
 - Pave the way for new contribution with beautiful code and documentation